-Number one for a reason: a solid DOT-approved helmet.
-We’ve heard every reason to not wear a helmet, but we’re not buying it.
+Number one, for a reason, is a solid DOT-approved helmet.
+We’ve heard every reason not to wear a helmet, but we’re not buying it.
 This is the single most important article of clothing and means the difference between a good time and becoming a statistic.
 Invest in the best helmet you can afford.
 It's what to wear ATV riding every time.

 Having to squint because the sun, dust, or wind is in your eyes isn’t a good look—and it’s really dangerous.
-Experience has taught us that goggles are an essential safety and comfort item that everyone should wear on a side-by-side or ATV.
-(Bonus: they look cool.)
+Experience has taught us that goggles are essentials safety and comfort item that everyone should wear on a side-by-side or ATV.
+(Bonus: they also look cool.)

 Wear a long-sleeved top and durable pants to protect yourself from abrasions, nicks, cuts, and the sun.
-The fit of your clothing should also be taken into account.
-Keep in mind that your outfit shouldn’t be too baggy or loose; otherwise, you’ll run the risk of getting it snagged or caught.
+How your clothing fits is also important.
+Keep in mind that your outfit shouldn’t be too baggy or loose.
+Otherwise, you’ll run the risk of getting it snagged or caught.

 The next consideration is your hands.
-Off-road gloves help ensure a firm, reliable grip on the steering wheel, and they offer protection from any objects that may enter the cab.
-They will also help to keep your hands warm and comfortable on colder days.
+Off-Road gloves help ensure a firm, reliable grip on the steering wheel, and they offer protection from any objects that may enter the cab.
+Wearing them while ATVing will also help keep your hands warm and comfortable on colder days.

 When thinking about what to wear when riding a UTV, remember your feet.
-Close-toed shoes are an absolute must, but over the ankle boots are highly recommended for additional support and protection.
-Nothing’s worse than having to pull a muddy winch line in the morning and having wet feet for the rest of your day.
+Close-toed shoes are an absolute must, but over-the-ankle boots are highly recommended for additional support and protection.
+Nothing’s worse than having to pull a muddy winch line in the morning and having wet feet for the rest of the day.

-Carry along extra waterproof gear and change of socks, pants, and shirt.
+Carry along extra waterproof gear and a change of socks, pants, and shirt.
 Layering with a base, mid and outer shell is a good approach that will keep you warm, dry, and happy even when adventuring for days at a time.
 Need gear to wear for ATV mudding?
 Hop into some waders.

 Just like any other adventure in the outdoors, checking the weather is crucial.
 The wind chill at speed will make it colder than the ambient temperature.
 So in colder climates, it can get incredibly chilly once under way.
 You’ve planned everything else—don’t forget to plan your outfit head to toe.
 Now that you know what to wear when riding your ATV or SSV, get out there!